 Gorilla permits cost $800 per person per trek, and gorilla habituation permits cost $1,500 per person per trek.

-Only people aged 15 years and above are allowed to trek mountain gorillas.
+Only people aged 15 and above are allowed to trek mountain gorillas, and adults with communicable illnesses like flu are not allowed to trek.